India unveils budget to boost coronavirus-hit economy | DW | 01.02.2021

 Health care spending is set to double as India looks to recover from its worst-ever recession.
-But the leaders of ongoing protests say the budget does not address farmers' needs.
+But the leaders of ongoing protests have said the new budget does not address farmers' needs.

 India currently spends about 1% of its gross domestic product on health, the lowest among major economies

-India on Monday announced plans to double health care spending in its 2021/22 budget.
+India has announced plans to double health care spending in its 2021/22 budget.

-The budget also removed limits on foreign investment in the insurance market.
+The new budget will also remove limits on foreign investment in the insurance market.

 "Our government is fully prepared to support and facilitate the economy's reset.
-This budget provides every opportunity for our economy to race and capture the pace that it needs for a sustainable growth," Sitharaman said.
+This budget provides every opportunity for our economy to race and capture the pace that it needs for a sustainable growth," said Sitharaman.

 Sitharaman said credit lines to the agriculture sector would increase and a new tax would be used to boost infrastructure.

-However, the announcement has not been welcomed by the farmers protesting the government's agricultural reforms.
+However, the announcement was not welcomed by the farmers protesting the government's agricultural reforms.

-"Forget about these targets," protest leader Kirankumar Visa said.
+"Forget about these targets," said protest leader Kirankumar Visa.
 "There is not even one measure to either raise farmers' income or generate jobs in the countryside.
 She didn't talk about her government's promise of doubling farmers' income by 2022."

-Tens of thousands of farmers have camped out on the outskirts of New Delhi in protest against the laws introduced by Prime Minister Narendra Modi's government in September.
+Tens of thousands of farmers have camped out in the outskirts of New Delhi in protest against the agriculture laws introduced by the government of Prime Minister Narendra Modi in September.

 India has the second-highest number of coronavirus cases after the US, with more than 10.75 million infections and 154,392 deaths.

-Millions of people lost their jobs following a lockdown last year.
-Thousands of small businesses remain shut.
+Millions of people lost their jobs following a lockdown last year, and thousands of small businesses remain shut.

 Adar Poonawalla, CEO of the Serum Institute of India (SII), told DW that India hopes to quickly vaccinate its most vulnerable people and vaccine hesitancy is diminishing as more data becomes available.